Connor Fields (lacrosse)

-Connor Fields (October 10, 1995) is a professional lacrosse player who plays for Archers Lacrosse Club of the Premier Lacrosse League and the Rochester Knighthawks of the National Lacrosse League.
+Connor Fields (October 10, 1995) is an American-Canadian professional lacrosse player who plays for the Utah Archers of the Premier Lacrosse League and the Rochester Knighthawks of the National Lacrosse League.
 He played college lacrosse at the University at Albany, where he was an All-American all four years.
 He was drafted by the San Diego Seals in the 2018 National Lacrosse League Entry Draft.
 He was also drafted in Major League Lacrosse by the Charlotte Hounds in 2018.

 College career

 Fields was ranked as the 15th best player coming out of high school by Inside Lacrosse after four years at Bishop Timon – St. Jude High School.
+As a junior, Fields scored 129 goals, a New York state record, and he won two state championships.
 He committed to play for the University at Albany.

 Freshman Year

 Fields started and scored in every game his freshman year.
 In his first college game, he scored three goals and had three assists against Drexel.
 He had 7 goals and 9 points in the first half against Umass-Lowell, his most for a first half in his college career.
 On March 25, against Harvard, he picked up 8 ground balls, the most in his career.
 Albany's season ended after losing to Notre Dame in the second round of the 2015 NCAA Division I Men's Lacrosse Championship.
 At the end of the season, he set the record for goals in a season by a freshman, with 66.
 He was second in all of division one college lacrosse in average goals per game, with 3.47, and first in the America East Conference.
 He also made the NCAA All-Rookie team, as well as being an honorable mention All-American.